isomerpages/sentosa-corp/_what-we-do/1-fun-sentosa.md

 		</figure>
 	</div>
 </div>
 The tranquility and solitude on Tanjong Beach is a favourite with guests who want to get away from the hustle and bustle of city life.
-This tranquil stretch of recreational space currently houses the Tanjong Beach Club where guests can enjoy getting together for a relaxing night out.
+This tranquil stretch of recreational space currently houses Tanjong Beach Club, where guests can enjoy getting together for a relaxing night out.
 The beach landscape is preserved to offer a perfect setting for beach lovers to chill amid serene natural surroundings.

 #### **Sentosa Cove**